Asvera/Text2CAD/Experiments/featherKey.md

 ## Objective
 Experiment Details :
-> This project aims to Feather Key.
+> This aims to Feather Key.

 ---